 The bulk of CBD products are under 20 cents per milligram of CBD.
 However, 31 products out of 856 CBD oils were over 20 cents per milligram of CBD.
 10 products are over 40 cents per milligram of CBD.

 The average cost of CBD has dropped 37.5% in the last year, from 16 cents per milligram in 2019 to 10 cents per milligram in 2020.

 We’re updating our “Value Score” on CBD Examine due to the significant price reduction in CBD products.

 In 2019, 75% of CBD products that we surveyed were under 21 cents per milligram.
 In 2020, 75% of products were under about 12 cents per milligram.
 CBD prices are significantly cheaper.
 However, our sample size was smaller in 2019 and the price per milligram was based on our lab tests.
 It’s critical to note that our 2020 CBD price analysis is based on manufacturer claims and many CBD products are inaccurately labeled.
 Our 2019 industry report found that the majority of mislabeled products came with a “third-party” lab report from the manufacturer.

 CBD Examine sends products to independent labs for blind testing because the lab reports provided by CBD companies are unreliable.
 Some of the cheapest CBD products we’ve lab tested at CBD Examine have contained little-to-no CBD.
 The reliability and quality of a CBD company are far more important than the retail price tag of a CBD product.
 Price is only one factor to consider when buying CBD products.

-The table below contains all the data points used in this price analysis.
+The table linked below contains all the data points used in this price analysis.
 To see how your favorite brand compares to the market trends, search for the brand name in the table below.
-The search field below is case sensitive, so remember to capitalize the first letter of the brand you’re looking for.